-Parking Operations must generate all the revenue needed to provide parking services to the University.
+Parking and Transportation must generate all the revenue needed to provide parking services to the University.
 No student fees, University or state funds are used to subsidize parking operations.

-UMKC had to construct two parking garages in the past ten years to meet the campus parking demand.
-To fund these structures, the University had to borrow funds and the current parking fees reflect what is necessary to pay the Parking Operations expenses, including debt service, on the parking garages.
+UMKC had to construct three parking garages in the past ten years to meet the campus parking demand.
+To fund these structures, the University had to borrow funds and the current parking fees reflect what is necessary to pay the Parking and Transportation expenses, including debt service, on the parking garages.
 All parking funds are used solely to support UMKC parking.
 Many other urban educational institutions have parking fees well in excess of fees charged at UMKC.

 Our mission is to provide parking options to a wide variety of students, employees and visitors.
 We need to have an option for individuals who will spend a very short amount of time on campus.